skhemissa/Distributed-PKI/README.md

 - Into the D-PKI scripts directory, update the file ledger.conf with the following inputs : rpcport >> from file $HOME/.multichain/distributedPKI/params.dat get the value for default-rpc-port
-        rpcuser and rpcpasswd >> from file $HOME/.multichain/distributedPKI/multichain.conf no change for rpchost, chainName, streamName
+        rpcuser and rpcpassword >> from file $HOME/.multichain/distributedPKI/multichain.conf no change for rpchost, chainName, streamName